Hostage International exists to serve the needs of hostages and their families around the world.

 Having spent more than 17 years on a kidnap response team, I acquired an insight into the distressing impact kidnapping has on all those closely associated with it.
 Working with Hostage International, I have come to recognise the many, additional practical and day-to-day issues that families and former hostages face.
 Hostage International plays a critical and unique role in offering accessible, independent and confidential support to help the families of hostages and returning hostages cope with those issues.

-Jess joined Hostage International in July 2017 as the Coordinator before being promoted to Operations Manager in 2020.
-She organises the Family and Hostage Support Service and alongside Lara, looks after the day-to-day running of the organisation.
+Jess joined Hostage International in 2017 and is the Operations Manager.
+She organises the family and hostage support service and looks after the day-to-day running of the organisation.

 Prior to joining Hostage International, Jess managed staff in administration and events and worked for the British Red Cross in emergency response, where she coordinated a county-level service and led voluntary teams to provide practical and emotional support to people affected by a variety of incidents.